comlit/comlit/README.md

 - 👋 Hi, I’m Fabian
-- 👀 I’m interested in home automation
+- 👀 I’m interested in home automation and app delopment
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me 1803fabian@gmail.com